PacketAnglers/containerlab/README.md

   - Add Public Key to Host
   - Connect to Host using favorite SSH client

-- Windows (Putty):
+- Windows:
-  - Use Puttygen to create Key Pair
-  - Detailed instructions can be found [here](https://www.ssh.com/academy/ssh/putty/windows/puttygen)
+  - Various methods to generate ssh keys can be found [here](https://www.purdue.edu/science/scienceit/ssh-keys-windows.html)
   - Add Public Key to the Host
-  - Connect to Host via Putty using Private Key
+  - Connect to Host using Private Key

 ### 2.3 - Connect to VM.

 Now SSH to VM instance using the assigned public IP address.
 Note you can make this a static address if desired.